Without prejudice meetings and conversations at work

 Generally, we would advise against you requesting a without prejudice meeting too early because it can be seen as a sign of weakness.
 It can indicate that you are going to crack under pressure and may not have what it takes to pursue a just and fair result.
 But each case is different, and if you are confident that you could achieve a good settlement and quickly, then requesting a meeting could work.

 If you have a lawyer you could ask them to attend with you or to be part of a conference call when it comes to without prejudice discussions.
 Such discussions are not like the formal grievance/disciplinary meeting where you are only permitted to bring a trade union representative or a colleague.

-See also our article on the differences between without prejudice meetings and protected conversations and our guide on protected conversations.
-If, when you’ve had a look, you still feel confused about them, don’t worry as it’s quite a technical area!
-Get in touch if this is happening to you.
+In addition to the guides highlighted above and also listed below, see our guide on protected conversations which is similar to without prejudice.
+If you feel confused about them, don’t worry, it’s quite a technical area!
+Get in touch with us if this is happening to you.